 Adapted from Eccles M, Mason J. How to develop cost-conscious guidelines.
 Health Technology Assessment 2001;5(16) and Mann T. Clinical guidelines: using clinical guidelines to improve patient care within the NHS.
 Department of Health, London 1996.

 Strengths and limitations of body of evidence

-Most of the published evidence on head and neck surgery is descriptive.
+Most of the published evidence on perioperative care anaesthesia services is descriptive.
 There are publications describing aspects of this process based on expert opinion.

 The limitations of the evidence are: